-Monitoring visits will be scheduled every month to confirm the integrity and accuracy of the data in the electronic system by comparing it with the data in the original documents.
+Monitoring visits will be scheduled every month to confirm the integrity and accuracy of the data in the original documents.

 Reporting of the trial results

 The results will be released to participants, investigators and the medical community.
 Abstract or article derived from the data of the current study must be reviewed and approved by the investigators about its appropriateness before submission.